 Go-Bots #4 Review - Planet of The Go-Bots

 As usual, the biggest selling point for the issue is Tom Scioli's art.
 It's simply amazing how much detail he puts into this issue.
 It gets to be a bit much this time around though.
-The comic has to cover too much ground with one issue left and at times I got confused.
+The comic tries to cover too much ground and got confused at a few points in the issue.

 This may not be an issue for longtime Go-Bot's fans but I'm a filthy casual.
 New characters weave in out of the story sometimes for only a few panels and then are gone leaving me wondering what the point was.

 The issue is great and despite having an insane amount of stuff going on at times it feels like a worthy addition to the rest of the series.
 Go-Bot's along with The Lone Ranger are my early contenders for best series of 2019.
-This issue continues to make that case for me.
+You're missing out if you haven't checked out this series.